 COVID-19 prevention and treatments

 It is possible that you are infected with the virus but are not (yet) showing symptoms.
-Therefore, it is important to prevent further spread by following the basic rules outlined by the Dutch government - wear a mask, cough / sneeze into your elbow, and maintain 1,5-metre distance.
+Therefore, it is important to prevent further spread by following the basic rules outlined by the Dutch government.
 If you want to avoid becoming infected with the virus, then it is important to keep your distance from others, wash your hands regularly and thoroughly, and stay home as much as possible.

 If you become infected with COVID-19 and are self-isolating at home, it is advised that you take paracetamol to treat pain or fever instead of ibuprofen.
 However, if your symptoms worsen and you need to be treated in hospital, there are two medicinal treatments that have a clinical effect in hospitalised COVID-19 patients: